Frances17/Tutorials/Console.markdown

 Click to expand the cell.

 At this point, there are a number of tabs visible to the user.
-The more methods available for that resource, the more tabs with the specific parameters, responses, and description defined for that call.
+The more methods available for that resource, the more tabs with specific parameters, responses, and description defined for that call.

 SCREEN SHOT